robenkleene/thwomp/README.md

 ## Installation

-Drag `max-for-live/Thwomp.amxd` to `Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/`.
+Drag `max-for-live/instruments/Thwomp.amxd` to `User Library/Presets/Instruments/Max Instrument/`.
 There's an optional `install.sh` script that will do this automatically.

 ## Stand-Alone Mode